AustinKelsay/nostr-mcp-server/README.md

 - Anonymous zap support with lightning invoice generation
 - Support for zapping profiles, events (note IDs), and replaceable events (naddr)
 - Each tool call creates a fresh connection to the relays, ensuring reliable data retrieval
+- Comprehensive test suite with clean execution and proper resource cleanup

 ## Anonymous Zaps